We often take a direct approach and ask business teams, “Why can’t you grow?” Their answers tend to fall into three categories.

 - Too Little, Too Late—Ignoring the time factor

 - Fear of the Cannibals—Perceived risk of losing control of the current business

 - Stuck in Today—Inward focus, insular, silo structure

-These challenges are often found in tandem, and are not independent of both skillset and toolset issues.
-Fortunately survey tools and workshops can help leadership identify their growth orientation, see how their mindset impacts growth and facilitate making appropriate changes.
+These challenges are often found in tandem, and are not independent of skillset and toolset issues.
+Fortunately, survey tools and workshops can help leadership identify business growth orientation, see how their mindset impacts growth, and facilitate appropriate changes.